Tariq-Mehmood-Malik/Tariq-Mehmood-Malik/README.md

 📫 **How to reach me**:
 - Email: thetariqmehmood32@gmail.com

-⚡ **Fun fact**: When I’m not learning, I love tinkering with new tech!
+⚡ **Fun fact**: When I’m not learning, I love tinkering in my Home-Lab!

 ---